Become A Friend of Patronato

 Includes all Basic and Supporting Friend benefits plus:

-• A complimentary invitation to attend Patronato’s Kino Society Celebration, to be held at the Arizona Inn, recognizing our most loyal and generous donors giving cumulative philanthropic gifts of $1,000 each fiscal year
+• An invitation to attend Patronato’s Kino Circle Celebration, held at the Arizona Inn in the Spring, recognizing our most loyal and generous donors giving cumulative philanthropic gifts of $1,000 each fiscal year

 • Private Behind-the-Scenes Tour for up to 6 people including the opportunity to meet with conservators working onsite.
 Tour date/time coordinated to meet your availability.